Bria-AI/iframe-doc/README.md

 * `erase_object`: The user used the eraser tool.
 * `generate`: The user generated an image in the open app.
 * `upload`: The user uploaded an image into the open app.
+* `LogoClick`: The user clicked on the logo in the header.

 ### Post Message Item Types
 The item object consists of the `src` attribute which contains the URL or the base64 representation of the passed object, and the `type` attribute which represents the type of the item.